Collection launched: 04 Jun 2021

 Assunta Süss (affiliation: University of Potsdam, University of Groningen) is a psycholinguist specialized in language acquisition.
 Her work includes bilingual and monolingual language acquisition, with a focus on morphosyntactic development.

-Natalia Gagarina’s (affiliation: Leibniz Center for General Linguistics, Humboldt University of Berlin) research focuses on monolingual and bilingual (a)typical language acquisition.
+Natalia Gagarina’s (affiliation: Leibniz Center for General Linguistics and Uppsala University) research focuses on monolingual and bilingual (a)typical language acquisition.
 She leads the network working with Multilingual Assessment Instrument for Narratives (MAIN) and the Berlin Interdisciplinary Network for Multilingualism.